 The seven designs were submitted to Cabinet about the middle of April 1900 and two designs were selected for further development.
 Elliott's essays were then printed photographically on thin card and retouched in Indian ink and Chinese white.
 Each essay consisted of several aspects - all of which were considered when developing the final designs.
 The newspaper described the designs (see the captions below) and added "it is gratifying to find that we have an artist capable of such work.
 The larger drawings are remarkably fine, and the stamp-size pictures also show up well.
 If the stamps come out in the same way, the department will be well satisfied".

-Only one example of each of five essays is recorded.
-For the 1d design, featuring the troop ship, three examples are known (although one example is badly damaged).
-There are two examples known of plate proofs featuring three essay designs.
-In the second composite shown below, the central design is unknown in the normal size.
+There are two known plate proofs each featuring three essay designs.
+In the second composite shown below, the central design is unknown in the normal size for a photographic essay.

 The descriptions below include comments from The Queenslander and Scudder (2013, 334-6).